 - Use an instant-read thermometer to know when the chicken has reached an internal temperature of 165 degrees.
 Under-cooked chicken is not safe to consume, and over-cooked chicken will be dry.

 Subscribe to My Casual Pantry to get the latest recipes and ideas sent directly to your inbox.

 Grilled Balsamic Chicken with Blue Cheese Sauce

-- 1 ½ pounds chicken breasts (boneless and skinless)
+- 1 ½ pounds boneless skinless chicken breast (boneless and skinless)

 - ⅜ cup balsamic vinegar